-This item is not applicable as there are no historical or cultural features onsite.
-Prior to the advent of motorized transportation and the suburban culture in the United States, townhomes and more dense housing types (apartments, mixed-use buildings, etc.) were common throughout the region; therefore, the addition of townhomes to the City of Spokane could be considered a revival of historic features.
+Prior to the advent of motorized transportation and the suburban culture in the United States, more dense housing types (apartments, mixed-use buildings, etc.) were common throughout the region; therefore, the addition of compact lots to the City of Spokane could be considered a revival of historic features or traditions.